The Ultimate Rotorua Itinerary: 3-Days of Culture, Volcanos and More

 Day 2: Maori Cultural Exploration

-On your second day in Rotorua, you will take the day to dive deep into the history and culture of the Māori people.
+On your second day of this Rotorua itinerary, you will take the day to dive deep into the history and culture of the Māori people.
 While it may seem like they are part of the culture today, there was a time when their cultural identity, crafts, and language were suppressed by the New Zealand government.
 However, today their culture is celebrated within the country.
 Unfortunately, much of the artistry and language was lost over a few generations and there are efforts in place to make up for the knowledge that has been lost.

 Te Puia: New Zealand Maori Arts and Crafts Institute

-A wood carving studio with wood carvings completed on the wall at a studio in Rotorua
+A wood carving studio with wood carvings completed on the wall at a studio as part of a Rotorua itinerary

 The wood carving instruction studio within the school with examples of student work on the walls